Honey-Cinnamon Crème Fraîche

 Method:

 1. Preheat the oven to 400°.
-Peel, halve and core the apples and slice into ¼-inch thick pieces.
+Peel, halve and pit the apricots and slice into ¼-inch thick pieces.
 In a small bowl, combine the sugar and cinnamon.

-2. On a lightly floured work surface, roll the pastry into a 10-12 inch circle and transfer to a large rimmed baking sheet.
-Decoratively arrange the apple slices over the pastry to within two inches of the edge.
-Drizzle the honey over apples, then sprinkle with cinnamon sugar and dot with the pieces of butter.
-Fold the pastry edge up and over the apples to create a 1 ½-inch border.
+2. On a lightly floured work surface, roll the pastry into a 12-by-14-inch rectangle and transfer to a large rimmed baking sheet.
+Arrange the apricot slices over the pastry to within an inch of the edge.
+Drizzle the honey over fruit, then sprinkle with cinnamon sugar and dot with the pieces of butter.
+Fold the pastry edge up and over the apples to create a 1-inch border.

-3. Bake the galette for 45 – 60 minutes or until the pastry is nicely browned and crisp and the apples are tender.
+3. Bake the galette for about 45 minutes, until the pastry is nicely browned and crisp and the apricots are tender.
 Transfer the pan to a rack and let the galette cool.
-Serve warm or at room temperature.
+Serve warm or at room temperature with a dollop of honey-cinnamon crème fraîche.

 Ingredients: